KennethLeeJE8/datadam_mcp/README.md

 Notes
 - All examples use streamable HTTP.
 No stdio is required.
 - The server’s database credentials belong in Render environment variables, not in clients.
-- Some tools require a `userId` argument when calling tools like `search-personal-data`.
-If your client supports passing env to tool calls, you may set a default (e.g., `DATABASE_USER_ID`) in client config; otherwise include `userId` explicitly when invoking tools.

 Claude Code (VS Code)
 - Settings file may vary by installation; this illustrates the structure expected by Claude Code’s MCP configuration.